 - Check your syllabus for course materials and expectations.

 Note: If your course is on the high school campus, FRCC will register you.
 If your course is on the FRCC campus or online, you are responsible for registering for classes.
-If you are taking a course after school or during the summer at a BVSD campus, you are responsible for registering for classes and you will be emailed a unique CRN to complete registration.
+If you are taking a course after school or during the summer at a BVSD campus (District Select), you are responsible for registering for classes and you will be emailed a unique CRN to complete registration.

-- Login to D2L on the first day of class, regardless when your class starts
+- Login to D2L/MyCourse on the first day of the semester, regardless when your class starts

 - Remember to check your FRCC email frequently (found in eWolf)